Two Models for Surface Segmentation using the Total Variation of the Normal Vector

 The assignment function $\assign$ takes values in the simplex~$\Simplex$ but not necessarily equal to a vertex.
-That is, some triangles will be ambiguously labeled, which needs to be resolved both for the purpose of visualization as well as for the procedure to select the optimal penalty parameter~$\TVweight^*$.
+That is, some triangles will be ambiguously labeled, which needs to be resolved both for the purpose of visualization, for the procedure to select the optimal penalty parameter~$\TVweight^*$, as well as for the evaluation of both performance metrics.
 To this end, we simply choose the label with the highest assignment value per triangle in case of the assignment space total variation problem \eqref{eq:atv:model-problem}.
 For the label space total variation problem \eqref{eq:ltv:model-problem}, we choose the label~$\gl$ with the smallest geodesic distance to the assigned normal~$\mphi_\triangle$.
 We found this to be a more natural choice in view of the mapping $\assign_\triangle \mapsto \mphi[\assign_\triangle]$ not being injective so that several assignments $\assign_\triangle$ yield the same Riemannian center of mass~$\mphi[\assign_\triangle]$.

 The code for the numerical experiments is written in \python using the \fenics finite element library version~2019.1 \cite{AlnaesBlechtaHakeJohanssonKehletLoggRichardsonRingRognesWells:2015:1}.
 It was run in parallel using 15~cores on an Intel Quad Xeon CPU@\SI{2.6}{\giga\hertz} compute server.
-The parallelization is based on the built-in \textsc{MPI} support provided by \fenics, which essentially addresses the subproblems in \cref{algorithm:atv-problem:Chambolle-Pock-algorithm,algorithm:ltv-problem:ADMM} by way of domain decomposition.
-We do not exploit the possible parallel execution of the update steps of $\varY$ and $\varX$ and, respectively, $\assign$ and $\varm$, as mentioned in \cref{subsubsection:ltv-problem:ADMM-algorithm}.
+The parallelization is based on the built-in \mpi support provided by \fenics, which essentially addresses the subproblems in \cref{algorithm:atv-problem:Chambolle-Pock-algorithm,algorithm:ltv-problem:ADMM} by way of domain decomposition.
+We do not exploit the possible parallel execution of the update steps of $\bY$ and $\bX$ and, respectively, $\assign$ and $\bm$, as mentioned in \cref{subsubsection:ltv-problem:ADMM-algorithm}.

-As expected, the more complex label space assignment TV model \eqref{eq:ltv:model-problem} requires a higher computational effort than the assignment TV model \eqref{eq:atv:model-problem}.
-In general, the computation time roughly depends on the size of the mesh, the number of labels~$L$ and the TV regularization parameter~$\TVweight$. \Cref{table:runtimes} shows the approximate run time for the experiments presented in the subsequent sections, each for the respective optimal value of $\TVweight^*$.
-We observe that the \eqref{eq:ltv:model-problem} model requires considerable more CPU time compared to the \eqref{eq:atv:model-problem} model.
-The main computational effort in the label space TV model is due to the $\varm$-subproblem (\cref{subsubsection:ltv-problem:m-subproblem}), which is a coupled nonlinear problem over the entire mesh.
-Although this is beyond the scope of the present paper, future work should address opportunities for acceleration of this step.